auchenberg/vscode-browser-preview/README.md

 ## Launch and Debugging

-You can enable in-editor debugging of Browser Previews by installing [Debugger for Chrome](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome), and configure VS Code's debugger to either attach or launch to the browser previews by using the following configuration:
+You can enable in-editor debugging of Browser Preview by installing [Debugger for Chrome](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome), and configure VS Code's debugger to either attach or launch to the browser previews by using the following configuration:

 ```json
 {